vetchium/vetchium/README.md

-vetchi $ # If changes were made in typespec/**/*.ts files, do: vetchi $ cd typespec && npm run build vetchi $ cd harrypotter && npm install ../typespec vetchi $ cd ronweasly && npm install ../typespec
+vetchi $ # If changes were made in typespec/**/*.ts files, do: vetchi $ cd typespec && npm run build vetchi $ cd harrypotter && make ;# This installs the new deps from typespec and does `npm run dev` vetchi $ cd ronweasly && make

 vetchi $ # Seed some test data vetchi $ make seed  # tilt up should be running